-- Less Fee Structure – As CA is an Indian recognized course while the ACCA is U.K. based.
+- Less Fee Structure – As CA is an Indian-recognized course while the ACCA is U.K. based.
 Therefore, the fee structure of ACCA is much higher comparatively CA(fee structure).

 Advantages of ACCA over CA

-- International Laws and IFRS – The course is much similar to Chartered Accountancy but it gives you an additional knowledge of UK GAAP, Laws and IFRS.
+- International Laws and IFRS – The course is much similar to Chartered Accountancy but it gives you additional knowledge of UK GAAP, Laws and IFRS.

 - Flexibility – The course is flexible, one can attempt a single paper at a time.
-Whereas in CA, one has to attempt minimum one group at a time comprises of 4 papers.
+Whereas in CA, one has to attempt a minimum of one group at a time comprises of 4 papers.

 - Less Duration of the Course – The duration is comparatively lesser than other similar courses.
-Out of 14 papers, one can attempt max 8 papers in a year and in this way the course could be completed in 2 years.
+Out of 14 papers, one can attempt max of 8 papers in a year and in this way the course could be completed in 2 years.

 - Exemption of Papers – ACCA recognized the skills you have already attained.
-Hence you will get exemption of some papers after completing B.com, M.com, CA Inter or CA Final.
+Hence you will get an exemption of some papers after completing B.com, M.com, CA Inter or CA Final.
 After completing CA Final, one has to attempt only 4 papers to get the ACCA degree.